Lymphovenous anastomosis

 Lymphovenous anastomosis is a microsurgical procedure used to treat lymphedema and chylothoraces.

 Overview

 Lymphedema is a chronic condition characterized by the abnormal accumulation of lymph fluid in the interstitial tissues, typically occurring in the limbs.
 It often results from congenital abnormalities, surgical procedures (especially those involving lymph node dissection), infections, or radiation therapy.
-LVA aims to restore or improve lymphatic drainage by anastomosing (connecting) functioning lymphatic channels with adjacent small veins (venules).
-Advances in supermicrosurgical techniques—using high-powered microscopes and extremely fine sutures—have significantly enhanced the feasibility and outcomes of LVA.
+Lymphovenous anastomosis aims to restore or improve lymphatic drainage by anastomosing (connecting) functioning lymphatic channels with adjacent small veins (venules).
+Advances in supermicrosurgical techniques—using high-powered microscopes and extremely fine sutures—have significantly enhanced the feasibility and outcomes of Lymphovenous anastomosis.

 Medical uses

-LVA is primarily employed in the management of:
+Lymphovenous anastomosis is primarily employed in the management of: